BDA-KTS/semantic-search-over_social-media-posts/README.md

 The users can easily customize the behavior of the method by providing their preferences and paths to resources in the `config.json`.
 It assists in replicability by allowing to execute the method under different settings e.g., with different posts collection, different value of top-K and with/without cleaning.
 Furthermore, working environment of the method is preserved in `requirements.txt` file, `random seed variables` are defined and the necessary details to reuse the method are provided in this document.

 ## Prerequisite
-The pre-requisites for this method are `Python v3.8.*` or ideally Anaconda installed on the system.
+The pre-requisites for this method are `Python v3.8.*` or ideally Anaconda (to create virtual environments with required python version) installed on the system.
 Following the `How To Use` section will lead to installing other required packages.

 This method requires social media posts collection in `JSON` format to be placed in the `socialmedia_posts/` folder and its path updated in the `config.json` file.
 For the sake of demo, it operates on the NLTK sample tweets placed in `corpora/tweets.20150430-223406.json`.